Lenovo rises as mobile, data server player to sidestep PC slump

-BEIJING China's Lenovo Group Ltd (0992.HK), the world's biggest personal computer maker, is reinventing itself as a growing force in mobile devices and data storage servers to beat the slump in the PC market that is crippling less agile rivals.
+BEIJING China's Lenovo Group Ltd, the world's biggest personal computer maker, is reinventing itself as a growing force in mobile devices and data storage servers to beat the slump in the PC market that is crippling less agile rivals.

-Lenovo said on Thursday net profit beat estimates, jumping over a third in July-September to a quarterly record of $219.7 million.
+Lenovo said on Thursday net profit beat estimates, jumping over a third in July-September to a quarterly record of $219.7 million (136.7 million pounds).

 Now the world's fourth-biggest smartphone maker, the company also said it's looking for new businesses to buy as it remoulds itself.
 It has $2.87 billion in cash and equivalents on its balance sheet three decades after it was founded in Beijing with a staff of 11.